PCB Environmental Testing

 PCB environmental testing, also known as environmental stress testing or reliability testing, involves subjecting printed circuit boards (PCBs) to various environmental conditions to assess their performance, reliability, and robustness in challenging operating environments.
 The testing is conducted to ensure that the PCBs can withstand the stresses associated with real-world conditions and meet industry standards and regulations.

 Environmental testing is especially crucial for PCBs used in applications exposed to harsh conditions, such as aerospace, automotive, military, industrial, and outdoor electronic systems.
-The testing process helps identify potential weaknesses, failure modes, and performance limitations of the PCB under different environmental stressors.
+The testing process helps identify potential weaknesses, failure modes, and performance limitations of the PCB under different environmental stresses.

 Here are some common types of PCB environmental testing: